ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 = Documentation, Tutorials and FAQ =

-For documentation, tutorials, FAQ and videos check out: [Google Analytics Dashboard for WP documentation](https://exactmetrics.com/).
+For documentation, tutorials, FAQ and videos check out: [Google Analytics Dashboard for WP by ExactMetrics documentation](https://exactmetrics.com/).

 == Screenshots ==